 Phenobarbital is a long-acting barbiturate, an anti-epileptic drug (AED) and sedating drug that depresses the nervous system.
 Healthcare practitioners usually prescribe it to prevent seizures or to relieve anxiety.
 It is often prescribed to treat epilepsy and other seizure disorders because the drug stabilizes electrical activity in the brain.
-This test measures the level of phenobarbital in the blood.
+This test measures the phenobarbital level in the blood.

 When you are being treated with phenobarbital, it is important to maintain a stable level of phenobarbital in the blood within the therapeutic range.
 If the level is too low, you may experience seizures or anxiety.
-If the level is too high, the individual could experience side effects or even toxicity.
+If the level is too high, you could experience side effects or even toxicity.
 The toxic effects include drowsiness, confusion, and lack of voluntary coordination of muscle movement (ataxia), which can affect things like driving performance.
-Those who are chronically treated may also develop tolerance to the sedative effects of the drug and become dependent.
+If you are treated long-term, you may also develop tolerance to the sedative effects of the drug and become psychologically or physically dependent.

 Maintaining a constant, therapeutic level of phenobarbital in the blood can be difficult.
-The difference between the level at which the drug is therapeutic and the level at which toxic side effects can occur is very small.
+The gap between the level at which the drug is therapeutic and the level at which toxic side effects can occur is very small.
 This is called a narrow therapeutic index and is a primary reason the drug requires close monitoring.

 Furthermore, phenobarbital is broken down (metabolized) by liver enzymes and eliminated in the urine at different rates, depending on your age and overall health.
 For different dose, age and health, elimination can take several days to weeks.
 Once the body has reached its maximum capacity to metabolize phenobarbital, even small increases in dose can result in large increases of the drug level in the blood.
 Side effects can become more severe and toxicity may occur.